amiralles/contest/README.md

 ### A word about conventions
 As I mentioned earlier, contest it's based on conventions so you don't have to deal with noisy annotations and stuff like that to make your tests work.
 Contest follows a basic set of rules that I hope are easy to remember.
 **Every field of type System.Action<Contest.Core.Runner> within a given assembly is considered to be a test case**.
 As you can see in the samples, neither the class containing the field nor the filed itself have to be public.
-This is just for convenience; I like to save as much keystrokes as I can, but if you like to mark you classes or test cases as public, it's not a problem, that whill work too.
+This is just for convenience; I like to save as much keystrokes as I can, but if you like to mark you classes or test cases as public, it's not a problem, that will work too.

 #### How about setups and teardowns?
 Well, if you been doing unit testing for a while you surely had notice that most frameworks have some kind of **setup/teardown** mechanisms (using NUnit jargon here).
 Contest is not an exception, it have both, per case and per fixture setups and teardowns.
 The way it works is you name the field **"before_each"** for fixture wide setups and **"after_each"** for fixture wide teardowns.
 If you wanna per case setup/teardown, what you do is create a field and prefix its name with: **before_[case_name]** for setups and **after_[case_name]** for teardowns.